-On today’s date in 1576, five crew members of English explorer Martin Frobisher traded with local Inuit in northern Canada in what proved to be a disastrous move.
+On today’s date in 1576, five crew members of English colonist Martin Frobisher traded with local Inuit in northern Canada in what would prove to be a disastrous move.

 While searching for the Northwest Passage in 1576, five of Frobisher’s crew boarded a ship around a point of land.
 It’s unknown whether they were seized; however, the men were never seen again.

 Upon learning of his men’s fate, Frobisher called an Inuk kayaker to the side of his ship with the offer of a small gift.
 When the Inuk was within reach, Frobisher seized him, pulling the unsuspecting victim as well as his kayak aboard the Gabriel.

 After biting off his tongue so he would be unable to talk to his captors, the Inuk man was brought to England, where he was put on display – and reportedly shot and killed the Queen’s swans with a blow dart – before dying only weeks later.